Copies or originals of the following documents will be needed:

 02Closely-Held Business Documents

 If the decedent owned a closely-held business, then copies or originals of the following documents will be needed:

-- Automobile and Boat Titles - The original titles will be required if legal title will be transferred.
+- Automobile and boat titles: The original titles will be required if the legal title will be transferred.

 Copies or originals of the following contracts will be needed:

 - Loans (Including personal loans, lines of credit, and mortgages, along with the original promissory notes.)

 - Leases (Including real estate and automobile leases.)

 Copies of the following bills will be needed:

 - Mortgages and personal loans (including lines of credit)

 - Real estate tax bills